-Bee-Bim Bop is an adorable, sing-songy book about making this favorite (at least one of my favorite) Korean dishes, bee-bim bop, which means mixed vegetables and rice in Korean.
+Bee-Bim Bop is an adorable, sing-songy book about making this favorite Korean dish.

 In this beautifully illustrated story, young readers journey to cultures around the world to explore the meaning of the Sikh dastaar, or turban.
 The dastaar is used as a metaphor throughout the story and represents nobility, guidance, wisdom and strength.

 Out of the Way!
 Out of the Way! follows the journey of a sapling, a boy and a road, but most of all, the place where they all grow, an unnamed village in India.
 The boy finds a young tree in the middle of a busy village street and carefully borders it with stones.